santoshbd67/devops-task/README.md

   ## Application Frontend and Backend Setup
 Note: I manually deployed a sample Node.js application on my local machine to build the source code.
 After that, I created a GitHub repository containing the source code for both the frontend and backend.
 This repository was then used for building and deploying the application on AWS EKS.
 Additionally, I integrated a Jenkins pipeline for automating the build and deployment process.

+## Installed Jenkins and Integrated with Tools
+The Terraform code mentioned in the Infrastructure Setup section installs Jenkins while deploying the infrastructure.
+After deployment, I connected to the Jenkins server, installed the required plugins, and integrated the necessary tools.
+Additionally, I added the required credentials for the Jenkins pipeline and created a CI job in Jenkins, which was then successfully built.